On this page

 replay-control-core-server (native library)

 Server-only native implementation.
 Compiled for native targets only (never wasm).
-Pulls rusqlite, deadpool-sqlite, tokio, reqwest (optional), quick-xml (optional).
+Pulls rusqlite, deadpool-sqlite, tokio, reqwest, and optional quick-xml for metadata-library tooling.
 Contains:

 deadpool-sqlitepool for the bundledcatalog.sqlite(game databases, arcade DB, series DB) - Game DB queries: native SQL lookups for arcade/console metadata, display name resolution, release dates

-- Library scanning: ROM discovery, favorites/recents I/O, hashing, disc-group detection
+- Library scanning + uploads: ROM discovery, favorites/recents I/O, hashing, disc-group detection,

 /proc/mountsfilesystem detection,dfdisk usage, storage location detection - HTTP client: